mingyuan-ren/teamManager/README.md

 Every member has a profile including first name, last name, phone number and email address.
 Meanwhile, members can be an admin member or a regular one.
 Admin member will be shown as "Admin" when listed in the member list page.

+## Test

+You can execute this line to run the tests:

+`python manage.py test`

 ## Set Up

 You will need to install Django first to run this app.
 After clone it to your device, navigate to the folder which has a "manage.py" file, and execute: